 Benefits of Medication-Assisted Treatment

 If you’re looking for medication-assisted treatment near you, our luxury opioid addiction treatment program uses MAT to help you forge a path to lasting recovery.
-The main benefit of MAT is that it helps patients stay on their recovery path and lowers the chance of future opioid use compared to non-medication therapies.
+The main benefit of medication-assisted treatment is that it helps patients stay on their recovery path and lowers the chance of future opioid use compared to non-medication therapies.

 Medication-assisted recovery helps patients more effectively get past the initial challenges of opioid addiction during the detoxification process.
 MAT can also: